MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

   #"Navigation 2"
 ```

-If you look at how this shows up in step folding indicators, you can see that the first step doesn't fold, the second step is inconclusive, and that the third step folds.
+If you look at how this shows up in step folding indicators, you can see that the first step doesn't fold, the second step is inconclusive, and the third step folds.

 ![Source, Navigation 1, and Navigation 2 steps in Folding Indicator pane](images/interpreting-step-diagnostics-1.png)